-The Company's revised dividend policy has now been in place for four years.
-As a reminder, the dividend policy aims to pay, in the absence of unforeseen circumstances, a regular dividend equal to 1% of the Company's NAV on the last business day of the preceding financial quarter, being the end of March, June, September and December.
-Over the year, this would approximate to 4% of the average NAV.
-This dividend is paid from other reserves.
-For the year ended 31st March 2022, quarterly dividends paid totalled 20.3p per share (2021: 21.9p).
+The Company's dividend policy aims to pay, in the absence of unforeseen circumstances, a regular dividend equal to 1% of the Company's NAV on the last business day of the preceding financial quarter, being the end of March, June, September and December.
+Over the year, this would approximate to 4% of the average NAV, paid from other reserves.
+This dividend policy has now been in place for five years.
+For the year ended 31st March 2023, quarterly dividends paid totalled 14.2p per share (2022: 20.3p).